 Oh, How I Hate to Get Up in the Morning

 This film is where the song "White Christmas" first appeared and began its ascension to (near) the top of the most well-known Christmas songs in the United States.
-Though not strictly a Christmas-movie (Holiday Inn covers other major American holidays, too) the grand finale of the story (and the crowded list of songs being sung onscreen) is a climatic final Christmas section where we have the surreal spectacle of songsmith Jim Hardy (played by Bing Crosby) watching a Hollywood stage where a duplication of his 'Holiday Inn" from his farm in Connecticut (which is itself a Hollywood stage set, of course) is being filmed as a part of a Christmas movie, which thus makes it a Christmas movie within a Christmas movie.
+Though not strictly a Christmas-movie (Holiday Inn covers other major American holidays, too) though the grand finale of the story is a climatic final Christmas section where we have the surreal spectacle of songsmith Jim Hardy (played by Bing Crosby) watching a Hollywood stage where a duplication of his 'Holiday Inn" from his farm in Connecticut (which is itself a Hollywood stage set, of course) is being filmed as a part of a Christmas movie, which thus makes it a Christmas movie within a Christmas movie.

 Holiday Inn might be the most cohesive of the list of popular musicals based on Irving Berlin songs, even outdistancing musicals like Top Hat and Easter Parade, among others, since Berlin's songs have a dominance in Holiday Inn that overshadows the stars frequently and powers the story (however thin the story actually is) in a way these other films don't allow.

 There are excruciating racial portrayals in the film (an extended minstrel segment) that are outrageous by 21st century standards, but were part and parcel of early 1900s vaudeville tradition and simply weren't out of place in a Hollywood movie of 1942.

 The black face routine midway through the movie might seem insane, but give it a few minutes, it gets worse when Marjorie Reynolds appears in full "pickaninny" garb right out of a Ku Klux Klan nightmare.